guidrymwg/MapExample/README.md

 # MapExample
-The projects in these repositories correspond to individual lessons in the free online android programming course at http://eagle.phys.utk.edu/guidry/android/ .

 The project <b>MapExample</b> illustrates a number of applications using Google Maps in conjunction with location services, including

  - basic maps